This article has been checked for horticultural accuracy by Oliver Parsons.

 Tomatoes are available to buy as young plants, but if you’d like to try some of the more unusual varieties it’s worth growing tomatoes from seed.

-Start sowing in late-January until late-March.
-Sow seeds in 7.5cm pots of moist peat free compost, top with a thin layer of vermiculite, then water and cover with cling film.
-Stand on a warm, bright windowsill or in a propagator.
+Start sowing in early February until early April.
+Sow the seeds in a tray or small pot of moist peat-free compost, top with a thin layer of vermiculite, then water.
+Stand on a warm, bright windowsill with some clear plastic (such as cling film) over the top to stop the seeds from drying out, or in a propagator.

 In this No Fuss video guide, David Hurrion demonstrates the best way to sow tomato seeds: